 If you experience type 6 or 7 BMs on a recurring basis OR it lasts more than a couple days, head straight to the GI doctor for further testing.
 While there are many less serious causes, it could be an indicator of parasites, IBS, ulcerative colitis, or Chron’s.
 You should consider working with an integrative nutrition practitioner as well to help heal the gut.

 Food Fix: When your stools are loose, you want to eat more dry, or binding foods, like gluten-free whole grains, rice, dry toast, or crackers and cooked veggies.
 This is not the time for salads, raw fruit, or overdoing it on the fiber.
-Because you’re more prone to dehydration, ensure you’re consuming adequate water, and try sipping on a comforting, warming vegetable based soup.
+Because you’re more prone to dehydration, ensure you’re consuming adequate water, and try sipping on a comforting, warming vegetable based soup or herbal teas.
 Eliminate common food triggers, including dairy, gluten, artificial sugars, and sugar alcohol.